jimbojw/karmarank/content/08-calibration-cylinder.md

 # The Calibration Cylinder: Topology of the Trial

 According to Law #2, the rating is the job.
-And by our earlier observations, the unit of account is the **status-weighted story**.
+And by our earlier observations, the unit of account is the **Status-Weighted Story**.
 That's all well and good, but whose karma are we harvesting here?

 In this chapter you'll learn the local topology of the network graph as it applies to you: a structure I call the calibration cylinder.